Viewing Replication Policies

 details about the scheduled replication.

-Click the Next Run column label to sort the Replication Schedules table by the next run date.
+Click the Next Run column label to sort the Replication Policies table by the next run date.

 |Actions||The following items are available from the Action